dnemec/SPICE-Libraries/README.md

-# Collection of LTSpice simulation circuits and libraries
+# Collection of LTspice simulation circuits and libraries

-This is a brief colleciton of LTSpice files collected from various online sources such as Yahoo groups that are slowly dieing, therefore I uploaded all its contents here so it doesn't get lost in void of internet.
+This is a brief colleciton of LTspice files collected from various online sources such as Yahoo groups that are slowly dieing, therefore I uploaded all its contents here so it doesn't get lost in void of internet.

 All rights are reserved to their respective owners and authors of these files whom are unknown to me and I hope this repository won't cause any problems.
 If your library is included in this repository feel free to contact me at dnemec@outlook.com and I will remove it upon request.

-## Installing the LTSpice software
+## Installing the LTspice software

-First of all you need to have LTSpice installed on your computer using Windows or MacOS operating system.
+First of all you need to have LTspice installed on your computer using Windows or MacOS operating system.

 Download links for the software:
 * [LTSpice VII for Windows 7, 8 and 10](http://ltspice.analog.com/software/LTspiceXVII.exe)